 To pursue my desire to change perspectives towards those with Down Syndrome, I ask for your support in connecting me with South Asian families, who have been blessed with someone with Down Syndrome.

 Below, there is also an option to donate, which will be greatly appreciated, as Umeed will be self-published.
-The donations will help me to show the next generation of individuals of South Asian descent with Down syndrome, as capable and respected ‘people’ in their society.
+The donations will help me display the next generation of individuals of South Asian descent with Down syndrome, as capable and respected ‘people’ in their society.
 I remain focused on redefining the depiction of Down syndrome across our world.

 At the degree show, I received an award from One Space Media for Raising Awareness Through Design,